Chapter 4. Getting started with virtualization on IBM Z

 - 2 GB of RAM for the host, plus another 2 GB for each intended VM.

-- Your IBM Z host system must be using a z13 CPU or later.
+- Your IBM Z host system is using a z13 CPU or later.

-RHEL 8 has to be installed on a logical partition (LPAR).
-In addition, the LPAR must support the start-interpretive execution (SIE) virtualization functions.
+RHEL 8 is installed on a logical partition (LPAR).
+In addition, the LPAR supports the start-interpretive execution (SIE) virtualization functions.

 To verify this, search for

 # grep sie /proc/cpuinfo/ features : esan3 zarch stfle msa ldisp eimm dfp edat etf3eh highgprs te sie